sotudeko/gcalendar-v1/README.md

 ## Description

-This is a simple java application that will read and list calendars events for a list of calendars id provided.
+This is a simple java application that will read and list calendars events for a list of calendar ids provided.

 ## Prerequisites